 Infographics are on the rise.
 This is the beginning of the era of infographics and data visualizations.

-Data visualization is prevailing as an effective communication tool because it is
+Data visualization is prevailing as an effective communication tool for 3 reasons:

 - Easy to digest

 The adoption of infographics in the digital medium began in early 21st century.
 As we thread into the millennium, the key practices in creating infographics for a variety of products and games had been used in Adobe Flash-based animations on the Internet (source: Wikipedia).
 Since then it has crept into digital media (especially TV and Internet) and classrooms and covering topics like politics, religion, journalism, business, and many others.

 With the popularity of social media, infographics are gaining popularity as static images or simple web interfaces.
 The popularity of infographics is seen scattered around the globe with search increment from 0 to approximately 200,000 from 2009 to 2011.

 Infographics are bound to gain explosive adoptions for years to come.
 Here are some interesting findings and statistics on the growth of infographics to get you started on realizing the power of infographics.